mminhaz93/Frontend-CRUD-Design/README.md

 }
 ```

-This api call looks very similar to our previous one except that it takes the `id` of the item that we want to get.
-We don't need to worry about what the ids value is in this function.
+This API call looks very similar to our previous one except that it takes the `id` of the item that we want to get.
+We don't need to worry about what the id's value is in this function.
 Our only concern is to pass it to the path of our endpoint as a param.
 Separation of concerns!

 Delete/Destroy: